 - Don’t apply, visit, then decide to leave.
 You don’t “get those days back.”
 Once you enter, your one year starts even if you leave the next day.
-Once you arrive, stay as long as you can to use it to its full potential.
+Once you arrive, stay as long as possible to use it to its full potential.

 - Do I need an agency to help me do this?
-Nah, dude.
+No!
 Not unless you want to throw them money for something you can easily figure out yourself.
-I can’t speak for all, but as an American, the process was incredibly easy.
-Save your money, you’ll need it when you get here.
+I can’t speak for all, but as an American, the process was straightforward.
+Save your money; you’ll need it when you get there.

 What Jobs Can I Get on a Working Holiday Visa in Australia?